-- A water cycle management report is to be submitted with development applications for subdivision in accordance with the currently adopted Water Cycle Management Study and Floodplain Risk Management Study and Plan for the urban release area.
-The report must address water cycle management, water quality management, watercourse and corridor management, conservation and rehabilitation of aquatic habitat, and floodplain management. - Land that remains below the 1% AEP flood level for the post development flooding scenario as approved by the consent authority is not suitable for residential development.
-The post development flooding scenario refers to the ultimate development scenario inclusive of a fully developed catchment across the urban release area, riparian corridor enhancement and floodplain management works (e.g. basins). - Subdivision of land is not to create any additional flood affected residential allotments.
-A flood affected allotment is defined as being wholly or partly below the Flood Planning Level (FPL) (i.e. the 1% AEP flood level plus a freeboard of 500mm) or the Probable Maximum Flood (PMF) - whichever is the greater - 4.
-There is to be no net increase in fill within the floodplain. - 5.
-There is to be no filling or development located within the high flood risk areas. - 6.
-Compensatory excavation may be used to offset fill; however, the compensatory excavation must be taken from an adjacent area of similar flood function that is lower in the floodplain (i.e. at a lower AEP inundation extent) than the proposed fill areas.
-Cut and fill drawings and volume calculations must be supplied to Council. - 7.
-Filling of individual sites within the floodplain in isolation without consideration of the cumulative effects is not permitted unless the floodplain risk management plan (FRMP) for the catchment has been adopted which allows filling to occur.
-Where no FRMP is applicable, any proposal to fill a site must be accompanied by an analysis of the effect on flood levels of similar filling of developable sites in the area. - 8.
-Any development and/or filling proposed within the floodplain shall be commensurate with the land use, flood risk, flood hazard and hydraulic category. - 9.
-Enhanced riparian corridors cannot be used to offset any floodplain storage in the flood modelling. - 10.
-The minimum habitable floor level of buildings to be set at the post development flood planning level (FPL) (i.e. the 1% AEP flood level based on the post development flooding scenario plus a freeboard of 500mm plus a predetermined climate change factor).
-Note: the allowance for climate change is determined from the current and relevant Flood Risk Management Study and Plan. - 11.
-Subdivisions are to be designed according to Water Sensitive Urban Design principles.
+- a) A water cycle management report is to be submitted with development applications for subdivision in accordance with the currently adopted Water Cycle Management Study and Floodplain Risk Management Study and Plan for the urban release area.
+The report must address water cycle management, water quality management, watercourse and corridor management, conservation and rehabilitation of aquatic habitat, and floodplain management. - b) Land that remains below the 1% AEP flood level for the post development flooding scenario as approved by the consent authority is not suitable for residential development.
+The post development flooding scenario refers to the ultimate development scenario inclusive of a fully developed catchment across the urban release area, riparian corridor enhancement and floodplain management works (e.g. basins). - c) Subdivision of land is not to create any additional flood affected residential allotments.
+A flood affected allotment is defined as being wholly or partly below the Flood Planning Level (FPL) (i.e. the 1% AEP flood level plus a freeboard of 500mm) or the Probable Maximum Flood (PMF) whichever is the greater. - d) There is to be no net increase in fill within the floodplain. - e) There is to be no filling or development located within the high flood risk areas. - f) Compensatory excavation may be used to offset fill; however, the compensatory excavation must be taken from an adjacent area of similar flood function that is lower in the floodplain (i.e. at a lower AEP inundation extent) than the proposed fill areas.
+Cut and fill drawings and volume calculations must be supplied to Council. - g) Filling of individual sites within the floodplain in isolation without consideration of the cumulative effects is not permitted unless the floodplain risk management plan (FRMP) for the catchment has been adopted which allows filling to occur.
+Where no FRMP is applicable, any proposal to fill a site must be accompanied by an analysis of the effect on flood levels of similar filling of developable sites in the area. - h) Any development and/or filling proposed within the floodplain shall be commensurate with the land use, flood risk, flood hazard and hydraulic category. - i) Enhanced riparian corridors cannot be used to offset any floodplain storage in the flood modelling. - j) The minimum habitable floor level of buildings to be set at the post development flood planning level (FPL) (i.e. the 1% AEP flood level based on the post development flooding scenario plus a freeboard of 500mm plus a predetermined climate change factor).
+Note: the allowance for climate change is determined from the current and relevant Flood Risk Management Study and Plan. - k) Subdivisions are to be designed according to Water Sensitive Urban Design principles.
 Development applications are to include a detailed statement indicating how the proposed design complies with these principles.
-Refer to Chapter E15: Water Sensitive Urban Design. - 12.
-Detention basins created offline to watercourses are required as necessary where peak flows are predicted to increase.
+Refer to DCP Chapter E15: Water Sensitive Urban Design. - Detention basins created offline to watercourses are required as necessary where peak flows are predicted to increase.
 Consideration will be given to proposals for larger basins that serve multiple precincts and sub-catchments or other innovative design.
 The location of basins needs to be agreed to by adjoining land owners as part the Neighbourhood Plan.
-Where a basin is on an adjoining property, owner's consent and the creation of an easement is required.
+Where a basin is on an adjoining property, owner's consent and the creation of an easement is required. - m) Developments shall be demonstrated to have reliable access in a 1% AEP event to Council's designated flood reliable roads within the West Dapto Release Area.